term-world/syllabus-template/CONTRIBUTING.md

 ### ls

 Anytime you wish to "list" out the contents of a given folder you can use the command `ls`; this will list out all folder and files in a given folder.
-If we were to run the `ls` command from folder `A`, for example:
+If we were to run the `ls` command from folder `living-room`, for example:

 ```
 cliv3@term-world:~/house/living-room$ ls